omnit3a/Hypersquit-Official/README.md

 -Improve the branching commands

 -Make a compiler for the language, so that it can be run independent of the java source file

+# How to run the Intepreter
+To run